Data-Protection

 National Forum for the Enhancement of Teaching and Leaning in Higher Education

-This Forum Insight serves as a quick guide to some of the legal obligations arising from the EU’s General Data Protection Regulation (GDPR), the data protection legislation that becomes enforceable across the EU from 25 May 2018.
+This Forum Insight serves as a quick guide to some legal obligations arising from the EU’s General Data Protection Regulation (GDPR), the data protection legislation that becomes enforceable across the EU from 25 May 2018.

 What GDPR means for staff at SETU Carlow